The birds of the ‘Twelve Days of Christmas’ song

 Seven swans a-swimming

 Laws now protect the final bird in the song.
-But, swans once were a common meat at royal banquets and the Mute Swan is likely this lyric’s dish.
-The largest birds in the world and native to Europe, they’ve been introduced into the US.
-They’re named “Mute” because they’re less vocal than other swans.
-When they curve their neck, it looks graceful and elegant to us, but it’s actually a threat display.
+But, swans once were a common meat at royal banquets, and the Mute Swan is likely this lyric’s dish.
+The largest birds in the world and native to Europe, they’ve been introduced into the U.S. They’re named “Mute” because they’re less vocal than other swans.
+When they curve their neck, it looks graceful and elegant to us, but it can also be a threat display.
 They are powerful birds that aggressively defend their nests.
-In the US, they out-compete the native Trumpeter Swan for food and are considered a threat in some areas.
+In the U.S., they out-compete the native Trumpeter Swan for food and are considered a threat in some areas.

 Mute Swan Cygnus olor, one of the birds in the 12 days song.